-Wildlife In Tadoba
+Wildlife of Tadoba National Park

 Tadoba National Park, Maharashtra’s largest wildlife reserve, is home to roughly 100 Bengal tigers and a variety of other species.
 As a result, with a high tiger density and a high tiger sighting index, the national park is regarded as one of the greatest areas to observe tigers near Nagpur.